 This is exactly what insurance products like whole life insurance do while providing tax-free benefits and liquidity provisions to policyowners as well.
 Yes, it requires investors to have a long-term retirement approach, but the use of bond ladders or any other retirement plan requires the same approach.

-As discussed above, when you pay a premium into a whole life insurance policy the insurance company deducts insurance expenses and then invests the rest into their general account portfolio which just consists of primarily long-term bonds.
 The insurance company has long-term liabilities, so for the most part are trying to buy long-term buy and hold assets to match these liabilities.
 Any interest rate risk here is born by the insurance company because they have a long-term horizon and can afford to hold bonds for the long-term whereas the individual investor does not have the same investment horizon.

 As we saw in Table 1, the yield rates on long-term bonds have been amazingly stable over the last 100 years.
 So the pure coupon rate here is very stable over the long-term even if interest rates change over the short term.
 So even if interest rates change in the short term, the effect of that short-term change on Whole Life returns will be small relative to if the client were invested in the underlying long-term bonds directly since the insurance company is bearing the full weight of the change in market value of the bonds.

-This means that if interest rates rise in the short-term, whole life investors will not see a large change in their long-term whole life returns whereas if they held the bonds directly, these policyowners would see a large upfront loss in market value.
+This means that if interest rates rise in the short-term, whole life investors will not see a large loss in their long-term whole life returns whereas if they held the bonds directly, these policyowners would see a large upfront loss in market value.
 The opposite is also true however.
-If interest rates drop, whole life investors won’t see a large change in their long-term returns, whereas if they held the bonds directly they would have experienced a large gain in the upfront market value of their investment.
+If interest rates drop, whole life investors won’t see a large increase in their long-term returns, whereas if they held the bonds directly they would have experienced a large short-term gain in the upfront market value of their investment.

 As you can imagine, if more people die in a given year than the insurance company expected that means the insurance company is losing money.